chase2981/angular2-rollup/README.md

 ### How do I provide typings for external libraries?

-You may also need to inject `typings` for `ngc` to properly inject dependencies during AOT compilation.
+You may also need to inject `typings` for `rd` to properly inject dependencies during AOT compilation.

 ```
 "compilerOptions": {